AntoJo-Segura/autonomous-systems-21-22/lab2/readme.md

     sudo brew install minisat

+You can use CNF sample to check minisat

+    minisat sample_cnf.cnf

 # Getting started with the coding

 In the interest of time, we provide you with some code skeleton so that